Cancel anytime

 Volatility

-SCHO exhibits low volatility due to its focus on short-term U.S. Treasury securities.
+SCHO exhibits low volatility due to the nature of short-term U.S. Treasury securities.

 Market Risk